-For those of us who are lucky enough to own a pet, we can all attest to the incredibly calming and mood-brightening affect our furry friends have on our mental state.
-Therefore, it’s kind of a no brainer that pets and anxiety (or lack thereof) really do go hand in hand.
+For those of us who are lucky enough to own a pet, we can all attest to the incredibly calming and mood-brightening effects our furry friends can have on our mental state.
+Therefore, it’s kind of a no-brainer that having pets for anxiety really do go hand in hand.
 Let’s look at all the ways that having a pet can help those living with anxiety.

 A selection of our products

-One of the worst things about anxiety is that when it hits, it can be all encompassing, removing your ability to think of other things.
-Using pets for anxiety relief is fantastic tool for liberating your over-thinking mind, as they demand substantial attention from us, forcing us to switch off and focus on something else.
+One of the worst things about anxiety is that when it hits, it can be all-encompassing, removing your ability to think of other things.
+Using pets for anxiety relief is a fantastic tool for liberating your over-thinking mind, as they demand substantial attention from us, forcing us to switch off and focus on something else.

 In a survey carried out by the Human Animal Bond Research Institute, 54% of pet owners reported physical health improvements from pet ownership.
 Understandably, especially if you have an animal that requires exercise like a dog or a horse, physical activity is usually part of the deal when it comes to getting a companion animal.

 For those living with anxiety, depression or stress, this is a fantastic excuse to get out there and do some exercise, which researchers know does huge things for our mental health.
 Also, most people who have an animal like a dog knows that daily walks usually mean people stopping for a pat and occasionally also a chat, meaning people who may be dealing with crippling social anxiety or a general shyness around other people are forced to get out there and interact with others, and a pet like a dog is the perfect ice breaker!

 Do you ever just sit and contemplate the limitless happiness and positivity that your animals seem to have?
 There is really no such thing as a bad day for animals, as they are constantly present without even meaning to be.